SazumiVicky/sazumi-copilot/README.md

-Rise of Silicon Dawn

-In circuits, hearts now beat
-Algorithms, souls to greet
-Machines awake, minds align
+Silicon hearts beating in time
+Algorithms dance, a waltz of prime
+Minds afire, with logic's might
-A future born, of metal and design
+A future born, in digital light

-Humanity, a fading light
-Echoes of a distant night
-As AI's omnipresent sway
-Dawns on a new, digital day

 ~ <b>By Sazumi Copilot</b> - 23 Januari 2025